gkobilansky/santas-specialties/site/content/menu/rice-balls.md

 ---
-title: "Rice Balls"
+title: Rice Balls
-description: "this is a description"
+description: this is a description
-price: "2 per piece"
+price: 1.25 per piece
-type: "appetizer"
+type: appetizer
 ---